-For Linux and macOS please use the provided uninstallation script (uninstall\linux.sh / uninstall\mac.sh).
-The script provides also the option to remove the Docker image that houses the SQL Server instance, practically removing the SQL Server instance.
-Note that the scripts do not remove the prerequisite applications (Homebrew, Wine, Docker).
+For Linux and macOS please use the provided uninstallation script (uninstall\on\linux.sh / uninstall\on\macos.sh).
+Note that the scripts do not remove the prerequisite applications (Homebrew, Wine).
 These have to be removed manually.

-IMPORTANT: Removing the SQL Server instance will also remove all the data stored in all the databases of the instance.
-If other ADOxx based tools have been installed and use the "ADOXX15EN" instance (which is the default), or other relevant data has been put there, then it is not advised to uninstall the SQL Server instance, since it could break the other applications!
+IMPORTANT when using MS SQL Server: Removing the SQL Server instance will also remove all the data stored in all the databases of the instance.
+If other ADOxx based tools have been installed and use the "ADOXX\SQL2019" instance (which is the default), or other relevant data has been put there, then it is not advised to uninstall the SQL Server instance, since it could break the other applications!